Billy Gilbert: Personal life

-Gilbert married actress Lolly McKenzie.
+Gilbert married actress Ella McKenzie.
 She had appeared as an ingenue in short-subject comedies.
 Fellow film comedian Charley Chase was the best man.
 In 1941, Billy and Ella adopted an 11-year-old son, Barry, who died in a 1943 shooting accident.

 Ella Baxter McKenzie was an Ulster-Scot whose grandfather John McKenzie was a prominent member of the Orange Order in Ballymena, County Antrim, Northern Ireland.
 Her father was Robert Baxter McKenzie, who always wore an orange flower on the Twelfth of July, Orangeman's Day in Northern Ireland, in remembrance of the family background and cultural heritage.
 Ella's sister was film actress Fay McKenzie.
 The family moved to America and settled in Oregon when he was nine years old.
 In late 1943, Gilbert appeared with Ella in a USO show, entertaining the US Marines stationed in Derry, Northern Ireland.
 Ella and Billy visited Ballymena in 1943; an account of their visit is reported in the Larne Times of December 9, 1943.